-EU Signature Levels (eIDAS) and the eIDAS Seal – A Guide for Small Businesses
+EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

-Electronic signatures are commonplace, but did you know there are three different levels in the EU?
-In this article, we explain in plain language what the eIDAS Regulation (EU Regulation on electronic identification and trust services) means, how the signature levels differ, and what an eIDAS seal is.
-At the end, we explain how EpicSign helps small business owners in practice.
+Electronic signatures are commonplace, but did you know there are three different signature levels in the EU?
+In this article, we’ll explain in plain language what the eIDAS regulation (EU's Regulation on electronic identification and trust services) means, how the signature levels differ, and what an eIDAS seal is.
+At the end, we’ll explain how EpicSign helps small business owners in practice.

 What is eIDAS and why is it important?